AidenRaaphorst/mc-mod-updater/README.md

 click on the tab called 'API keys' and copy the key.

 ## Usage
-1. Put your mod URLs in the generated `mods.txt` file.
+1. Put the URLs of the mods you want to update in the textbox.
 2. Type the version that you want to update to.
-3. Change the default settings in the confirmation screen, if needed.
+3. Change the default settings, if needed.
+4. Press the search button.
-4. Confirm that the mods the program found are correct.
+5. Confirm that the mods the program found are correct.
-5. Wait for all the mods to be downloaded.
+6. Press the download button, and wait until all the mods are downloaded.
+This can take some time and the program might freeze, just be patient.